dannyhlee/training-code/review-answers-wk4.md

 ## Review Questions
 ### Hive
 #### What is Hive?

+Hive is an open source data warehouse software for reading, writing and managing large data set files stored in HDFS or other data storage system such as Apache HBase.
+Using a SQL like query language (HQL) data can be queryed using MapReduce, using SQL-like statements.

 #### Where is the default location of Hive's data in HDFS?

+Hive's default location is /user/hive/warehouse.

 #### What is an External table?
 #### What is a managed table?
 #### What is a Hive partition?